JCVadillo/cybersecurity-portfolio/02_Network-and-Network-Security/README.md

 # Use the NIST CSF to respond to a security incident

 ## DDoS Incident Response – ICMP Flood Attack
-*Google Cybersecurity Certificate – Course 03: Connect and Protect: Networks and Network Security*
+*Google Cybersecurity Certificate – Connect and Protect: Networks and Network Security*
 *(Portfolio Activity #2)*

 ---